MikeGawi/ePiframe/README.md

 I also wanted to use [Magic Mirror](https://github.com/MichMich/MagicMirror) to create frame with [MMM-GooglePhotos](https://github.com/ChrisAcrobat/MMM-GooglePhotos) and doing a screen shot of the page for e-paper display like [rpi-magicmirror-eink](https://github.com/BenRoe/rpi-magicmirror-eink) does.
 Magic Mirror is a great software but I decided to do it by myself (not to get crazy during the lockdown).

+Or you can just use Arduino or ESP controller (even with attached card controller) and display photos from the storage.
+There are some projects like that in the Web but you lose Google Photos synchronisation.

 Also a very nice e-paper Waveshare display with Raspberry Pi idea is [inkycal](https://github.com/aceisace/Inky-Calendar)